VladanT3/TCP_to_HTTP/README.md

 # TCP to HTTP

-Making HTTP/1.1 from scratch in Go.
+Making HTTP/1.1 from scratch in Go (kind of, go's 'net' library is still used).